 Where you live plays a big role in salary levels as well.
 The highest-paying states for broadcast news analysts were Florida, Massachusetts, New Jersey, Maryland, and Texas, while top-paying metro areas included the Miami and Orlando, Fla., areas and the San Diego, Calif., metro area, according to the BLS.
 For reporters and correspondents, top-paying states and areas were Washington, D.C., New Jersey, Massachusetts, New York, and Georgia, while top-paying metro areas were the Edison-New Brunswick, NJ, metro area; the Atlanta metro area; and the Boston metro area, the BLS noted.
 However, keep in mind that your salary may vary depending on your experience, employer, and region.

-When considering a career in broadcast journalism, remember that graduating from even one of the best colleges for broadcast journalism does not guarantee you a job in the industry.
+When considering a career in broadcast journalism, remember that graduating from even one of the best schools for broadcast journalism does not guarantee you a job in the industry.
 Your ability to land a good job will depend on a number of factors, including the current job climate, your willingness to relocate, and your willingness to start with a low-paying position and work your way up in to something more desirable.
 This is especially important to remember considering the BLS projects employment of news analysts, reporters, and correspondents to decline moderately, and that those entering the field can expect keen competition for work at large metropolitan broadcast stations and networks.

 What Is It Like To Get An Online Degree in Broadcast Journalism?